palladius/genai-googlecloud-scripts/20-multilang-agents/README.md

 * This will probably need some
 * Needs some glue code to talk to others via TCP/IP, or configurable via YAML/`.env`.

+And since this is a demo, I want to make it funny.
+Each agent will have a personality.

+* `whelp`: speaks French, a bit posh.
+* `ruby`: speaks Italian, funny and down to earth.
+* `concierge`: speaks British English, formal.

+The dream is to observe them talking together in different languages and saying "I dont understand you, please rephrase in English".
+The French one will be programmed to NEVER switch to English, even if it can :)

 ## POC